Volcán Tupungato

 About Volcán Tupungato

 Volcán Tupungato Provincial Park is located in Mendoza Province, western Argentina, protecting the Tupungato volcanic massif on the border with Chile.
-Tupungato (6,570 m) is the highest active volcano in the Western Hemisphere and one of the most prominent peaks in the Andes, dominating the skyline east of Santiago, Chile.
-The provincial park preserves the glacier-covered volcano and surrounding high-altitude Andean terrain.
-The peak became notorious in 1998 when the wreckage of a 1947 STAG airliner was discovered emerging from the Tupungato Glacier after 50 years of burial in the ice.
+[1] Tupungato reaches 6,570 m elevation and is one of the most prominent peaks in the Andes, dominating the skyline east of Santiago, Chile.
+[2] The provincial park preserves the glacier-covered volcano and surrounding high-altitude Andean terrain.
+The peak became notorious in 1947 when a British South American Airways (BSAA) Avro Lancastrian airliner—the Star Dust—disappeared into Tupungato's glacier; its wreckage emerged from the glacier terminus in 2000 after more than 50 years of burial in moving ice.
+[3]

 Wildlife Ecosystems